viet34tqc/notebook/nextjs.md

 This is one of two pre-rendering methods.
 Pre-rendering is the default mechanism for rendering page in NextJS The HTML is generated at build time and is reused for each request.

+Why:
+Client-side rendering gives user a blank page at first.
+That's not good for UX.
+SSG gives the user something to look at while we download JS, parse, and hydrate the app

 - Initial Load: Server serves initial HTML and that's displayed on the initial load which leads to faster TTFB
 - JS Loaded